jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ### R12.5 MALT RefSeq

-We then ran MALT but instead of immediately producing RMA6 files, we generatex SAM files.
+We then ran MALT but instead of immediately producing RMA6 files, we generated SAM files.
 This was performed by running the following:

 ```bash
 02-scripts.backup/008-malt-genbank-refseq_bacarchhomo_gcs_20181122_4step_85pc_supp_0.01 \